B2B marketing for IT companies

 What is the right marketing budget for an IT firm?

-Typically 4-8% of revenue — lower than software agencies because margin pressure is higher.
-The winning mix is usually positioning + referral program + 1-2 targeted channels (SEO + account-led outbound, or LinkedIn + partner marketing).
-Overspending on brand without margin to support it is the most common self-inflicted wound.
+Typically 4-8% of revenue — lower than software agencies because margin pressure is higher and the buying motion is more referral and relationship weighted.
+The winning allocation is positioning plus referral program plus one or two targeted channels (vertical SEO plus account-led outbound, or LinkedIn plus partner marketing co-investment).
+Overspending on brand without the margin to support it is the most common self-inflicted wound.
+Underspending on pipeline infrastructure while believing referrals will recover is the most common slow-motion failure.
+IT firms that allocate 5% or more consistently for 18+ months with disciplined channel focus consistently outperform firms that oscillate between bursts of spending and periods of pulling back.